Richard E. Smalley, Robert F. Curl, Jr., and Harold W. Kroto

 Richard Smalley with a model of a buckyball.
 Photo by Tommy LaVergne, University Photographer, Rice University.
 Used with permission.

 With their discovery of buckyballs in 1985, Richard E. Smalley (1943–2005), Robert F. Curl (b.
-1933), and Harold W. Kroto (b.
-1939) furthered progress to the long-held objective of molecular-scale electronics and other nanotechnologies.
+1933), and Harold W. Kroto (1939–2016) furthered progress to the long-held objective of molecular-scale electronics and other nanotechnologies.
 Molecular-scale electronics, or molecular electronics, is the ongoing effort to use individual molecules to perform functions in electronic circuitry.
 With transistors the size of single molecules, for example, electronic devices could become dramatically smaller than today’s microelectronics devices.
 Molecular electronics is a subfield of nanotechnology, the broader effort to view, measure, and manipulate materials at the molecular or atomic scale, prophesied by Richard Feynman in 1959.

 Yet molecular electronics and nanotechnology were not part of the immediate research agendas of Smalley, Curl, and Kroto in 1985, when the three chemists gathered for 10 days at Rice University in Houston, Texas.
 Rice was Smalley’s and Curl’s home university, and Kroto was a chemist at the University of Sussex in England.
 All three chemists were spectroscopists who spent their time probing phenomena at the atomic and molecular level with advanced spectrometers.

 Harold Kroto in 2000 at the Chemical Heritage Foundation, Philadelphia.
 CHF Collections.
 Photograph by Douglas A. Lockard.